NanoPhysicsCenter/RUMDEED/docs/source/build.rst

 .. code-block:: console

-   git clone -b master https://github.com/NanoPhysicsCenter/Vacuum-MD.git Vacuum-MD
+   git clone -b main https://github.com/NanoPhysicsCenter/Vacuum-MD.git Vacuum-MD

 Where the last "Vacuum-MD" is the name of the directory you want to create and store the code in.
 Once you have to code you will need the GNU Compiler Collection (**gfortran** and **gcc**) and **make** to